 Collection includes computer programming materials developed at GW between 1966 and 1980.
 It also contains Educational Computing Technology Workshop materials, TMIS Training Program Modules, Medical Computer Programming for Patients and other items such as a Chi-Square, Data Red, Deeds, MLS, Paired T-Test, Plot 12A, Rankcorr, Dersim Notebook, Orcon/S2632, POMR, Pharmacokinetics, Drug-Receptor Interactions and Regresso, Serdis, T-Test, Variance.

-Materials in this collection include correspondence, pamphlets and a syllabus.
+Materials in this collection include correspondence, pamphlets, a syllabus, and archived versions of Chemistry Department website.
 They range in date from 1893-1983.

 Collection includes Cherry Tree yearbooks, photographs from the Cherry Tree of buildings, students groups, events, clubs, departments, presidents, etc.

 Collection includes "Arts and Sciences" newsletter, photographs, exhibits, alumni reunion weekends and homecoming materials.

 This collection includes annual reports, statistics, correspondence, memos, dean's files, department and program files, dissertation lists, meeting minutes, brochures, and websites.

 Collection includes scrapbooks, reports, correspondence, member lists, constitution and by-laws, photographs, and meeting minutes.

 Materials in this collection include a history of the department, reports, By-Laws, lectures, publications, plaques, negatives and other materials.
 The collection covers the years 1969-97.

 Collection contains brochures and videotapes.